gruntjs/grunt-contrib-uglify/docs/uglify-examples.md

 ## Source maps

-Configure basic source map output by specifying a file path for the `sourceMap` option.
+Generate a source map by setting the `sourceMap` option to `true`.
+The generated source map will be in the same directory as the destination file.
+Its name will be the basename of the destination file with a `.map` extension.
+Override these defaults with the `sourceMapName` attribute.

 ```js
 // Project configuration.